 Yes, a reliable international PEO partner uses locally compliant employment contracts to hire new members of your global team and becomes their legal employer of record (EOR).

-Employee misclassification is a considerable risk.
+Worker misclassification is a considerable risk.
 If the employer manages an employee’s day-to-day responsibilities, or if the employee reports only to that employer, the employee is not a true contractor by law.

 Misclassification can result in severe fines and penalties, so if you are unsure of the status of any employee, partnering with an international PEO provider ensures compliant hiring.